Understanding Pregnancy Stretch Marks: Causes and Treatment

 Definition and appearance

+They commonly affect areas of the body such as the abdomen, upper arms, thighs, and breasts.
 Early stretch marks often feel itchy because the connective tissue below the lines is struggling to keep up with growth.

 Common areas affected